FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 ## Recall a snapshot

 Recalling a snapshot will interpolate all the current properties with the stored values of the snapshot.
-Different options could alter the snapshot running:
+Different options located on the "Snapshots/option recall" menu could alter the snapshot running:

 - Recall time